River Kennett: Course

 The River Kennett rises in the hills just west of Cowlinge Hall in western Suffolk at an altitude of around 108m above sea level.
 It flows north-east to the village of Cowlinge before turning west for around a mile, crossing the county border into Cambridgeshire in the parish of Kirtling.
 After only a couple of miles in Cambridgeshire it crosses back into Suffolk just north of Lidgate and flows north through Dalham and Moulton.
 At Kentford it forms the Suffolk-Cambridgeshire border for around a mile followed by a mile in Cambridgeshire just north of the village of Kennett, after which it again forms the county border for around three miles as it runs past Red Lodge.

 As it reaches Freckenham, it joins Lee Brook, a tributary of the River Lark, just south of Freckenham, at an altitude of around 10m.
 The river is generally dry in the summertime.

 Water level

-In recent years (since 2015) the river level has been very low, even in winter.
-Where it runs through the Lidgate/Ousden/Dalham areas, the river has been dry in winter.
-It has only been the presence of the sewage treatment works between Dalham and Moulton that has meant any water has flowed through Moulton in recent years, whether winter or summer.
-Thankfully, in early December 2019 the river in the above areas began to flow again, albeit only as a stream, thanks to much rain.
+In recent years, starting from 2015, the river's water level has significantly decreased, with even the winter months seeing extremely low levels.
+Along the sections that pass through the Lidgate, Ousden, and Dalham areas, the river has occasionally dried up during winter.
+The consistent flow of water through Moulton, whether in winter or summer, was primarily due to the presence of the sewage treatment works situated between Dalham and Moulton.
+Fortunately, a change took place in early December 2019 when, thanks to a substantial amount of rainfall, the river in the aforementioned areas began to flow once more, albeit as a modest stream.

-This was not always the case, in the winter of 2013–4, there was extreme flooding.
-In Moulton on 7 February 2014 the river overflowed onto the road by the church and at one stage houses were threatened.
+This current situation is a far cry from the winter of 2013–2014 when extreme flooding was experienced.
+In Moulton, on 7 February 2014, the river swelled to the point of overflowing onto the road adjacent to the church, with houses at one point facing the imminent threat of inundation.